yuja/jj/docs/core_tenets.md

    and rebasing descendants of rewritten commits.
  * User-friendliness: Making the working copy a commit is simpler.
 This is how the project started.
- * The repository is the source of truth: Most commands should operate on the commit graph.
+ * The repo is the source of truth: Most commands should operate on the commit graph.
 The working copy is just one way of editing commits.
  * Pluggable storage: Must be easy to integrate with different commit storage, virtual file systems and more.
  * Git-interop: Git is everywhere.
 We need to have good interop to be adopted.